volkamerlab/opencadd/docs/databases_klifs.rst

 Databases: KLIFS
 ================

-Once you have installed the package, you will have access to the ``opencadd.databases.klifs`` module (among other utilities!), which offers functions to interact remotely and locally with data from KLIFS.
+Once you have installed the package, you will have access (among others) to the ``opencadd.databases.klifs`` module.

+This module offers a simple API to interact with data from KLIFS remotely and locally.

 What is KLIFS and who created it?